-- 25. Students should be informed by the provider that their contact details may be passed on.
+- 24. Following submission of the HESA data, a target list of students to be included in the NSS will automatically be generated.
+The provider should then supply contact details (email addresses and phone numbers), according to the standard template that will be supplied by Ipsos MORI, for all eligible students on the list. - 25.
+Students should be informed by the provider that their contact details may be passed on.
 Text has been added to the model HESA student data collection notice to explain this.
-Providers should also send all students eligible to take part in the survey an NSS prenotification email informing them that they will be contacted by Ipsos MORI.
-Guidance and an email template are provided in the NSS 2021 setup guidance issued to providers by Ipsos MORI. - 26.
+Providers should also send all students eligible to take part an NSS pre-notification email informing them that they will be contacted by Ipsos MORI.
+Guidance and an email template are provided in the NSS 2022 setup guidance issued to providers by Ipsos MORI. - 26.
 Providers have the opportunity to define their own structure for receiving their NSS data, through one of two optional fields on the sample file to indicate the internal 'department code' for each student.
 These codes, where provided, will be used solely for providing feedback to the provider. - 27.
-Providers should submit the requested contact details for students on these lists to Ipsos MORI by 27 November 2020.
+Providers should submit the requested contact details for students on these lists to Ipsos MORI by 26 November 2021.
 Ipsos MORI will provide guidance to its contacts on how to supply these lists as part of the NSS guidance document.
 The NSS achieves a high response rate, and to ensure this continues it is important that providers submit complete and robust contact details to Ipsos MORI by this date.